armandmcqueen/tf-tp-hvd-dlami/README.md

                 ssh-add <private key file>

-        5. Once the Master node of the cluster is ready in AWS Management Console,
+        5. Use SSH with forwarding agent to connect to Master Node:

                 ssh -A ubuntu@<master node>